knu/bcbiff/README.md

 ## DESCRIPTION

-Bcbiff checks the Inbox folder on an IMAP server for unread mails and sends a notification for each.
+Bcbiff checks the Inbox folder on an IMAP server for unread mails and sends a notification mail for each.

 This tool was made to send push notification to your iPhone via Boxcar when you have received a mail in Inbox on an IMAP server, primarily